lanekatris/brain/content/Quotes.md

+> Knowing the value you bring and telling people about it but not being a dick about it

 > We must allow ourselves to wander to find ourselves

 > Choose the pain of discipline over the pain of regret